 The Board of Directors of FIRL ("Board") is the focal point of the Company's corporate governance and is accountable for the oversight of management, performance and conduct of the Company's business.
 The Board meets at a minimum on a quarterly basis.
 Board meetings include standing agenda and other items.
-The Board receives reports from senior executives, management and the FGP's general counsel.
+The Board receives reports from senior executives and management.
 Reports are also received from each of the following FGP board committees:

-- Audit Committee
+- · Audit Committee

-- Risk and Capital Committee
+- · Risk and Capital Committee

 - Life & Annuity Operations & Claims Committee

 - Property & Casualty Operations & Claims Committee

 - Regulatory, Compliance & ESG Committee

 - Compensation Committee